The 16 NLP Presuppositions Explained [List] [Examples]

 - How it is experienced.

-Exercise: Looking at an issue or at a limiting thought from the perspective of the NLP assumptions
+Exercise: View a problem or limiting thought from the NLP assumptions

-Place the NLP assumptions as cards on the floor, and stand on each card while you have your issue in mind.
-This way you always view your issue from the perspective of one of the NLP principles.
-Note and share all the new perspectives ( reframes ) that result from this.
-If you don’t have much time, you can just use your 3 favorite presuppositions.
+Place the NLP assumptions on the floor as cards, and always use your theme on each card.
+In this way, you always view your theme from within the framework of one of the NLP principles.
+Notice and share all the new perspectives ( reframes ) that result from this.
+If you are short on time, you can use your 3 favorite presuppositions.

-Have a discussion about a certain principle of NLP.
-Two people are defending the principle and two people are challenging it.
-Pay attention to (the lack of) specific information: ask for examples and ask deeper.
-Do this at least once with someone who is not doing an NLP course.
+Have a discussion – or in a more positive word: a dialogue – about a particular starting point of NLP.
+Two people defend the premise and two people attack it.
+Pay attention to (the lack of) specific information: ask for examples and keep asking.
+In any case, do this at least once with someone who is not doing NLP training.

 Exercise: what is your positive intention?

-Choose a behavior of yourself that you are not satisfied with.
-Check for yourself what the positive intention of that behavior could be.
+Choose a behavior of your own that you are not satisfied with.
+Consider for yourself what the positive intention of that behavior could be.